 PAPUC Temporary Rates Order.
-On May 17, 2018, the PAPUC ordered each regulated utility currently not in a general base rate case proceeding, including UGI Gas, PNG and CPG, to reduce their rates to credit customers any tax savings as a result of the TCJA through the establishment of a negative surcharge.
+On May 17, 2018, the PAPUC ordered each regulated utility currently not in a general base rate case proceeding, including Gas Utility, to reduce their rates to credit customers any tax savings as a result of the TCJA through the establishment of a negative surcharge.
 These negative surcharges applied to bills rendered on or after July 1, 2018 and remained in effect until October 11, 2019, the effective date of Gas Utility's new base rates, subject to a final reconciliation of any over- or under-crediting of the tax savings.
-The remaining regulatory liability will be returned to customers through an additional temporary negative surcharge from January 1, 2021 through October 10, 2021.
+The remaining regulatory liability was returned to customers through an additional temporary negative surcharge from January 1, 2021 through September 8, 2021.